Sandworm (Dune): Conception

 The sandworms in Dune were inspired by the dragons of European mythology that guard some sort of treasure.
-Favorites of Frank Herbert included the dragon in Beowulf that guarded a hoard of gold in a cave, and the dragon of Colchis that guarded the Golden Fleece from Jason.
-Like these dragons, the sandworms of Arrakis will attack anyone who attempts to take the treasure that is spice from the desert sands, as if they were guarding it (the sandworms actually do not care for the spice as it is waste matter).
+In particular, Herbert referred to the dragon in Beowulf that guards a hoard of gold in a cave, and the dragon of Colchis that guards the Golden Fleece from Jason.
+Like these dragons, the sandworms of Arrakis will attack anyone who attempts to take the treasure that is spice from the desert sands, as if they were guarding it.
 In Children of Dune (1976), a character even refers to sandworms as "the dragon on the floor of the desert."
+However, in the story, the sandworms are merely territorial and have no use for the spice, which is in fact waste matter produced by their larvae.

 In the plot of Frank Herbert's novel Dune, Herbert used the sandworms (along with the spice they produce) as a plot device to provide Paul Atreides with the trials through which he ascends to a superhuman state of being.
 Herbert believed that a memorable myth must have something profoundly moving that could either empower the hero or overwhelm him completely.
 The force in question must be dangerous and terrifying, yet somehow essential.
 In Dune, the sandworms serve this function.
 To earn the spice, humans must cope with sandworm attacks on their harvesting expeditions.
 To earn an even greater prize (his apotheosis into the all-seeing Kwisatz Haderach), Paul undergoes even more dangerous and transformative trials in which he risks madness and death, one of which involves the ritual sacrifice of a juvenile sandworm, and another in which he must learn to ride a sandworm.

 Sandworms are attracted to rhythmic vibrations in the sand, which they mistake for prey (smaller sandworms).
 To escape the notice of the sandworms, a traveller in the desert must learn to "walk without rhythm" in a manner that simulates the natural sounds of the desert.
 This element comes from Frank Herbert's experiences as a hunter and fisherman.
 He knew how to mask his presence from prey by techniques such as approaching from downwind and treading lightly.
 Frank Herbert's son Brian explained that "In Children of Dune, Leto II allowed sandtrout to attach themselves to his body, and this was based in part upon my father’s own experiences as a boy growing up in Washington state, when he rolled up his trousers and waded into a stream or lake, permitting leeches to attach themselves to his legs."

 John Schoenherr provided the earliest artwork for the Dune series, including the illustrations in the initial pulp magazine serial and the cover of the first hardcover edition.
 Frank Herbert was very pleased with Schoenherr's art, and remarked that he was "the only man who has ever visited Dune".
 Schoenherr gave the sandworm three triangular lobes that form the lips of its mouth.
 This design was referenced for the sandworm puppets that appeared in the 1984 movie adaptation of Dune.